jackgleeson/stats-collector/README.md

 crons.payment_stats.succeeded=20
 ```

-Checkout *samples/shorthand-samples.php* and *samples/samples.php* for full coverage of available functionaluty in action.
+Checkout *samples/shorthand-samples.php* and *samples/samples.php* for full coverage of available functionality in action.